Training

 Upgrade to Microsoft Edge to take advantage of the latest features, security updates, and technical support.

 Azure AI Search is an information retrieval platform for the enterprise.
-It supports traditional search and conversational AI-driven search for "chat with your data" experiences over your proprietary content.
+It supports traditional search and conversational, AI-driven search for "chat with your data" experiences across your proprietary content.

-The easiest way to create a service is using the Azure portal, which is covered in this article.
+The easiest way to create a search service is through the Azure portal, which is covered in this article.

-A few service properties are fixed for the lifetime of the service.
-Before creating the service, decide on a name, region, and tier.
+Some properties are fixed for the lifetime of the search service.
+Before creating your service, decide on the following properties:

 Sign in to the Azure portal.

-A resource group is a container that holds related resources for your Azure solution.
-It's useful for consolidating same-solution resources, monitoring costs, and for checking the creation date of your search service.
+A resource group is a container that holds related resources for an Azure solution.
+Use it to consolidate same-solution resources, monitor costs, and check the creation date of your search service.

-Over time, you can track current and projected costs all-up or you can view charges for individual resources.
-The following screenshot shows the kind of cost information you can expect to see when you combine multiple resources into one group.
+Over time, you can track current and projected costs for individual resources and for the overall resource group.
+The following screenshot shows the cost information that's available when you combine multiple resources into one group:

 .

-If you have multiple search services, it helps to include the region (or location) in the service name as a naming convention.
-A name like mysearchservice-westus
+If you have multiple search services, it's helpful to include the region in the service name.
+For example, when deciding how to combine or attach resources, the name myservice-westus

 Important